bigchaindb/bigchaindb/docs/server/source/drivers-clients/index.rst

 * `The Transaction CLI <https://docs.bigchaindb.com/projects/cli/en/latest/>`_ is
   a command-line interface for building BigchainDB transactions.
-  You may be able to call it from inside the language of your choice, and then use :ref:`the HTTP API <The HTTP Client-Server API>` to post transactions.
+  You may be able to call it from inside the language of your choice, and then use :ref:`the HTTP API <the-http-client-server-api>` to post transactions.